Maine Public Records Search

 Three cities in Maine have a criminal edge, but it's relative.
 Portland, the state's largest city with 66,000 residents, experienced one murder or non-negligent homicide in 2013, 70 aggravated assaults, and 177 violent crimes.
 Biddeford, with 21,000 residents, had 75 aggravated assaults and one murder or non-negligent homicide, for a total of 119 violent crimes.
 Bangor, with just 32,000 residents, had 3 murders or non-negligent homicides and 22 aggravated assaults, totaling 70 violent crimes.

 The state offers many ways to check the status or location of convicted criminals.
 Registered sex offenders may be found on RecordsFinder.com by searching for name or location.
-Likewise, convicted criminals and those currently serving sentences in state facilities may be searched online.
+Likewise, convicted criminals and those currently serving sentences in state facilities may be searched by performing Maine criminal records search online.

 Criminal background searches are available online for a fee through the Maine State Bureau of Identification.
 The information contains all crimes an individual has been convicted of as an adult as well as any felony convictions as a juvenile.
 Unlike some other states where the information is limited or unavailable, this search engine allows you to check anyone as long as you have a name and matching birthdate.